michael-yuji/vmrun/README.md

 - easier to integrate with other software.
 - easier to use and reduce accidential side effects.

-*Another goal is to make bhyve more programmable and make it easier to write vm manager for FreeBSD Bhyve userland by providing a crate.*
+*Another goal is to make bhyve more programmable and make vm manager easier to write by providing a crate.*

 ## Features